 SAP ERP offers two basic plans

 - Plan 1 is the entire license plan.
-It costs $3,213 per user for a full license or $108 per user/month.
+It costs $3,213 per user for a full license or $108 per month.

 - Plan 2 is the restricted plan.
-It starts at $1,666 per user for a subscription or $56 per month.
+It costs $1,666 per user for a subscription or $56 per month.

 When it comes to pricing, NetSuite is more affordable than SAP.
 This is because it has a lower upfront cost and is priced on a monthly subscription basis.
 However, the exact pricing will depend on the features and functionality you need for your business.